hawkinsw/CS5138/Assignment2/Scooby.md

     11ec: 84 c0                 test   al,al
 ```

-Now, use the test instruction to set a flag in the FLAGS register. `al` is the one-byte version of the r/eax register. test does a bitwise and of its two register operands and sets `ZF` of the FLAGS register to 1 if the result is 0.
+The `test` instruction is used will set a flag in the `FLAGS` register based on a bitwise *and* of the contents of its two operands and sets `ZF` of the `FLAGS` register to 1 if the result is 0. `al` is the one-byte version of the `r/eax` register.
 In other words,

 ```
-if al & al == 0
+if (the lower 8 bits of r/eax) & (the lower 8 bits of r/eax) == 0
   ZF = 1;
 else
   ZF = 0;
 ```
-Because `al` is used on both sides of the bitwise & operator, we can simplify:
+Because the same operand is used on both sides of the bitwise & operator, we can simplify:

 ```
-if al == 0
+if (the lower 8 bits of r/eax) == 0
   ZF = 1;
 else
   ZF = 0;